Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 \subsection{Equivalence between masses}

-A large amount of literature dealt, so far, with geometric inequalities involving the $\ADM$ mass.
-Most notable for us, are Schoen-Yau's Positive Mass Theorem \cite{schoen_proofpositivemassconjecture_1979, schoen_proofpositivemasstheorem_1981} ensuring under suitable decay conditions on the metric that $\ma_{\ADM} \geq 0$ in nonnegatively scalar curved complete manifolds, and that it vanishes only on flat $\R^3$.
-Solving a special case of conjecture of Penrose \cite{penrose_nakedsingularities_1973}, Huisken-Ilmanen \cite{huisken_inversemeancurvatureflow_2001} sharpened such result in the connected horizon boundary case, obtaining the (Riemannian) Penrose Inequality
+A large amount of literature deals with geometric inequalities involving the $\ADM$ mass.
+Most notably, Schoen-Yau's Positive Mass Theorem \cite{schoen_proofpositivemassconjecture_1979, schoen_proofpositivemasstheorem_1981}, ensures, under suitable decay conditions on the metric, that $\ma_{\ADM} \geq 0$ in nonnegatively scalar curved complete manifolds, and that it vanishes only on flat $\R^3$.
+Solving a special case of a conjecture of Penrose \cite{penrose_nakedsingularities_1973}, Huisken-Ilmanen \cite{huisken_inversemeancurvatureflow_2001} sharpened such result in the connected boundary case, obtaining the (Riemannian) Penrose inequality

-With the description given above of $\ma_{\ADM}$ as an actual (candidate) physical mass, the validity of the (Riemannian) Penrose inequality should appear more natural.
+With the description given above of $\ma_{\ADM}$ as an actual (candidate) for a global physical mass, the validity of the (Riemannian) Penrose inequality should appear more natural.
 In fact, the Schwarzschild metric, where the inequality is checked to hold as an equality, represents a space where the whole matter is shielded by the horizon $\partial M$.
-Consequently, in a suitably restricted class, any other space should only increase the global mass, in relation with the area of the boundary, as \cref{eq:adm-penrose} actually states.
+Consequently, any other space should have a larger global mass, in relation with the area of the boundary, as \cref{eq:adm-penrose} actually states.